iamchanamazon/HPCDashboard/README.md

     <ADDITIONAL_COMPUTE_NODE_POLICY> – Enter the name of the IAM policy that you created for the compute node.
     ```

-1. Update
+9. Update the Prometheus config to scrape for EC2 instances in the HPC account.
+   1. Template to add on additional scrape targets is found in `aws-parallelcluster-monitoring/prometheus/prometheus.yml`
+   2. Edit {ROLE_ARN_OF_TARGET_ACCOUNT} with the arn created in HPC account for the cross account access in step 7.2

-1. After successful deployment, open browser on workspace client.
+10. After successful deployment, open browser on workspace client.
 Navigate to the Grafana page to look at dashboard